-- to obtain from a data controller, or otherwise, confir-(a)mation of whether or not the data controller has data relating to him; - to have communicated to him, data relating to him. (b)him of openness about developments, practices and policies with respect to personal data . . . " (emphasis added).
+to obtain from a data controller, or otherwise, confirmation of whether or not the data controller has data relating to him;

+to have communicated to him, data relating to (b) him

-"Personal data means any information relating to an identified or Identifiable individual (data subject)" The "Openness Principle": "There should be a general policy
+"Personal data means any information relating to an identified or identifiable individual (data subject)" The "Openness Principle": "There should be a general policy of openness about developments, practices and policies with respect to personal data . . . ' (emphasis added).